-I am now armed with a Nikon D700 and although much of my photography is based in my home ground of Wiltshire I also take my camera with me on my travels into Europe.
+I am now armed with a full frame Nikon DSLR and although much of my photography is based in my home ground of Wiltshire I also take my camera with me on my travels into Europe.
 Photographs of my travels rather than travel photography – a small but crucial difference as photography whilst travelling by motorcycle has its challenges!
 It's always struck me as something of an odd genre anyway as one man's travel is another man's home ...

 Photography is, for me, a form of escapism.
 Whether whiling away time in quiet reflection whilst waiting for the light or concentrating on the minute details of studio macro, they are periods of total immersion and calm serenity.
 My photography is a quiet, solitary passion that soothes my soul.